 The Frame Pending field shall be set to zero and ignored upon reception, and the AR field shall be set to one.

 The Destination Device ID field shall contain the value of device ID, while the Source Device ID field shall contain the PD’s own device ID.
-The Destination Address field shall contain the address of the PD requesting peering.
+The Destination Address field shall contain the 6-byte unicast address of the PD requesting peering.
 The Source Address field shall contain the value of 48-bit Device Address.

-5.3.2.2 Short Address field

-If the coordinator was not able to associate the device to its PAN, the Short Address field shall be set to 0xffff, and the Association Status field shall contain the reason for the failure.
-If the coordinator was able to associate the device to its PAN, this field shall contain the short address that the device may use in its communications on the PAN until it is disassociated.

-A Short Address field value equal to 0xfffe shall indicate that the device has been successfully associated with a PAN but has not been allocated a short address.
-In this case, the device shall communicate on the PAN using only its extended address.

 5.3.2.3 Peering Status field

 Valid values of the Peering Status field are defined in Table 6.